-The financial statements are prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").
-The significant accounting policies applied in the preparation of the financial statements are set out in note 3.
+The financial statements are prepared in accordance with IFRS Accounting Standards.
+The material accounting policy information applied in the preparation of the financial statements are set out in note 3.
 Additionally, the Bank must also adhere to accounting requirements of OSFI, which conform in all material respects to IFRS Accounting Standards.